akiross/go-gsgp/README.md

 	(- (+ 3.14 0.0015) x4)    // representing 3.1415 - x4

 Valid functionals are currently +, -, *, / (protected) and sqrt (1-ary).

+It is possible to optionally pass the path of the training and test data files to the command by using the pattern `{train}` and `{test}` in the command specification.
+For example:

+    $ go-gsgp -models `echo {train} {test}` -train_file foo -test_file bar

+will call `echo foo bar` and capture its output.

+Only stdout is read from the command: stdin and stderr are ignored.
+Therefore if the program has to output messages on stderr, it has to use a log file.